Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/index.md

 My Articles
 ======

-Checkout my Medium articles [here](/posts/), where I talk about Golang, Protobuf, gRPC, GraphQL, etc..
+Checkout my Medium articles [here](/posts/), where I discuss technological topics, primarily those related to Golang, Protobuf, gRPC, GraphQL, and other topics I find fascinating.

 [//]: # (Provide the link to redirect to the Articles page of this site not the Medium profile link.)
 [//]: # (Since I try to populate my articles in this site based on the categories so it will be easier)